Blog

 Monitor creator ecosystems, not just mentions

 Track organic news aggregators amplifying your brand.
-During the Nexperia crisis, two TikTok creators with 187K combined followers drove 9.2M impressions — invisible to legacy tools.
+During a recent crisis, two TikTok creators with 187K combined followers drove 9.2M impressions — invisible to legacy tools.

 Traditional surveys suffer from social desirability bias.
 260M hours of unscripted video uploaded annually contains the unfiltered consumer truth — here's how to make it work for your team.